SpikingNetwork/TrainSpikingNet.jl/README.md

   -h, --help            show this help message and exit
 ```

+# File Formats #

-JLD2 files are just HDF5 files with a particular structure designed to
+All data are stored in JLD2 files, which are HDF5 files with a particular
-store Julia objects.
-They should be readable in any programming language
+structure inside designed to store Julia objects.
+They should be readable
-that can read HDF5.
+in any programming language that can read HDF5.

+Plots are output as SVG files which should be readable by any internet
+browser.

 # Intel Math Kernel Library #